 After the Procedure

-Your baby will stay in the hospital for several weeks after the surgery.
-Your baby will be on a breathing machine after the surgery.
-Once the baby is taken off the breathing machine, he or she may still need oxygen and some medicine for a while.
+Your baby will be on a breathing machine after the surgery and will stay in the hospital for several weeks.
+Once the baby is taken off the breathing machine, they may still need oxygen and some medicine for a while.

 Feedings will start after your baby's bowels start working.
-Feedings are usually given through a small, soft feeding tube from the mouth or nose into the stomach or small intestines until your baby can take all the milk he or she needs by mouth.
+Feedings are usually given through a small, soft feeding tube from the mouth or nose into the stomach or small intestines until your baby can take all the milk they need by mouth.

 Most infants with diaphragmatic hernias have reflux when they eat.
 This means the food or acid in their stomach moves up into their esophagus, the tube that leads from the throat to the stomach.
 This can be uncomfortable for your baby.
 It also leads to frequent spitting up, vomiting, and pneumonia, which makes feedings more difficult once your baby is taking food by mouth.